VAKGK/Sales_Finance_Analytics/PPT Presentation/readme.md

-This Folder contains the PPT and Video Presentation,
+This File contains the PPT and Video Presentation of the Project